 The framework for the actions to be performed under the Delegation of Authority that authorizes an Incident Commander to operate on a specific unit(s).

 Not all wildfires require published WFDSS decisions, and policy varies between agencies.
 There is no mandate for the State of Alaska to publish a decision for fires in State Protection Areas that only affect lands within State jurisdiction (State, Municipal, Private).
-The AOP signatory agencies, including DOF, agree to collaborate in the publication of a decision when:
+The Operating Plan signatory agencies, including DOF, agree to collaborate in the publication of a decision when:

 A non-standard AIWFMP response is taken to a fire in a federal protection area, or lands within federal jurisdiction are affected by the fire.